kelhallaoui/MRI_DataManager/README.md

 ---
 # Acknowledgements

-We ask that any works which uses this package for feature extraction acknowledge the MRI DataManager and its authors.
+We ask that any works which uses this package for feature extraction or training a deep learning model acknowledge the MRI DataManager and its authors.

 ---
 # Install MedPy for python3